needle-mirror/com.unity.sentis/Documentation~/read-output-async.md

 # Read output from a model asynchronously

-If you want the output tensor data from your model execution in a readable format you can use the `Tensor.MakeReadable` method directly.
+If you want the output tensor data from your model execution in a readable format you can use the [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) method directly.

 However the following might be true when Sentis returns the tensor from `PeekOutput`:
 - Sentis might not have finished calculating the final tensor data, so there's scheduled work remaining.
 - If you using a GPU back end, the calculated tensor data might be on the GPU.
 This requires a read back to copy the data to the CPU in a readable format.

-If either of the above are true, `Tensor.MakeReadable` blocks the main thread until the steps complete.
+If either of the above are true, `CompleteOperationsAndDownload` blocks the main thread until the steps complete.
 To avoid this, you can follow these steps to use asynchronous readback:

-1. Get a reference to the tensor output data using `PeekOutput`.
-You don't need to dispose of the output unless you call `TakeOwnership`.
-2. Use the [`Tensor.AsyncReadbackRequest`](xref:Unity.Sentis.Tensor.AsyncReadbackRequest(Action{System.Boolean})) method and provide a callback.
+1. Use the [`Tensor.ReadbackRequest`](xref:Unity.Sentis.Tensor.ReadbackRequest(Action{System.Boolean})) method and provide a callback.
-3. Sentis invokes the callback when the readback is complete.
+2. Sentis invokes the callback when the readback is complete.
 The boolean argument is `true` when readback was successful.
-4. Use [`Tensor.MakeReadable`](xref:Unity.Sentis.Tensor.MakeReadable) to put the downloaded data into a readable state.
+3. Use [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) to put the downloaded data into a readable state.

+You can also use `ReadbackRequestAsync` to await the completion of readback request.
 ```
 using Unity.Sentis;
 using UnityEngine;